-That's why it's important to diagnose people with BDD early, as it's easier to treat the condition before your thoughts and anxieties have really become entrenched.
+That's why it's important to diagnose people early, as it's easier to treat body dysmorphic disorder before your thoughts and anxieties have really become entrenched.

 Body dysmorphia is commonly referred to in the media as 'imagined ugliness syndrome' which isn't particularly helpful as the word 'ugliness' is very real to the individual concerned and does not reflect the stress and anxiety that BDD can cause.